15 Mar 2009

 I had never heard of this book, until a copy was given to me by a friend.
 Nor had I heard of its author Forrest Carter, also known as Asa Earl Carter.
 Apparently in his earlier life he was an extreme racist bigot, which makes the book all the more surprising.

-'The Education of Little Tree' is the story of a five-year-old boy who is brought up by his Cherokee grandparents after his mother dies.
+'The education of Little Tree' is the story of a five-year-old boy who is brought up by his Cherokee grandparents after his mother dies.
 Although the introduction claims it's an autobiographical reminiscence, it is in fact fiction.
-Apparently many of the details of Cherokee customs and language are invented rather than realistic.
+I understand that many of the details of Cherokee customs and language in this book are invented rather than realistic.

-Nevertheless, it's a very well-written book, charting Little Tree's growing awareness of life and customs, and the help he is able to give his grandfather.
-It was a delightful insight into a world I knew nothing about - even if some of the details were invented, it gave me a much better understanding of how some people may have lived, and the dread they had of white people who held so much power, yet had so little sympathy.
+Nevertheless, it's a very well-written story.
+It charts Little Tree's growing awareness of life and customs, and the help he is able to give his grandfather.
+It is a delightful insight into a world I knew nothing about.
+Even if some of the details were invented, it gave me a much better understanding of how some people may have lived.
+It also shows the dread the Cherokee people had of white people who held so much power, yet had so little sympathy.

 Review copyright Sue's Book Reviews, 15th March 2009